open-make/mik-delft-microstim/10_basesetup/base_readme.md

 ## Purpose
 The base setup serves as the foundation for the entire microstimulation experiment.
-Its primary functions include: minimize vibrations, ensuring a stable platform for the experiment.
+Its primary functions to minimize vibrations, ensuring a stable platform for the experiment.
 This stability is crucial for accurate data collection and the functionality of delicate equipment.

-For stability, we employ a vibration table (XXX) with an accompanying xxx plate.
-Alternatively, tools from the [SimpleScienceSetup](https://github.com/mik-schutte/SimpleScienceSetup) can be utilized.
-Grounding is achieved by [describe grounding method].
+For stability, we employ a vibration isolation workstation with an accompanying optical breadboard.
+For prototyping your setup you can use tools from the [SimpleScienceSetup](https://github.com/mik-schutte/SimpleScienceSetup) as an alternative.
+We ground all components of the setup by connecting them to the building ground with low resistance braided copper wires.

 The base setup acts as a platform for integrating and arranging the various compartments necessary for the experiment: